Ghost Worlds

 carbon pencil, graphite pencil and ink on cartridge paper

-Referencing the first version of the painting Puberty (1894-95) by Edvard Munch, the artist looks back to his teenage years and remembers the inspiring 1976 Olympic achievements of his near exact contemporary, fourteen year old Romanian gymnast Nadia Comăneci.
+Referencing the first version of the painting Puberty (1894-95) by Edvard Munch, I look back to my teenage years and remember the inspiring 1976 Olympic achievements of my near exact contemporary, fourteen year old Romanian gymnast Nadia Comăneci.
 As an adult Comăneci spoke of the harshness of the East European training regimes and became noted for leading a refugee group across challenging terrain to escape the then tryanny of her native country.

 h19.5 w14.5 cm